Mvalentino92/Math_4_Glory/README.md

 **TSP_Circle.java:** The foundation is a greedy algorithm.
 The easiest TSP problem to solve is one which has it's points in a circle.
 I try to exploit this, by having the greedy algorithm stick to a circular path.

 **TSP_Cluster.java:** Another greedy algorithm approach.
 This greedy algorithm tries to prioritize two things in addition to the shortest distance.
-Going towards clusters primarily, and picking off somewhat isolated points while they are still close.
+The higher priority is to move towards nearby clusters of points, and the lower priority is to pick off somewhat isolated points while they are still within a close distance.

 **TSP_Dynamic.java:** Uses a dynamic approach to try and avoid the local minima pitfalls of the greedy approach.
 The problem is chopped up into subproblems containing 5 cities, and a brute for attempt is used each time to obtain the definite minimum distance for each subproblem.
 They are added together, and if less than 5 citites remain a simple greedy algorithm is used to clean up the remaining N cities and return to the origin city.